reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 // { "counter/increment": Function}
 ```

-This works for the `extraReducers` field:
+This works for the `extraReducers` field when used as an object:

 ```js
 import { increment } from '../features/counter/counterSlice'